Mr. Smith Goes to Washington (1939)

 James Taylor: I want you to let the ballyhoo boys loose, plan a celebration, and declare a holiday.

-Clarissa Saunders: How many times have you heard me say "I'm fed up with politics" and I... no, I let him talk me into staying.
+Clarissa Saunders: When Foley died, why didn't I clear out?
+How many times have you heard me say "I'm fed up with politics and I"...
+No, I let him talk me into staying.
 Secretary to a leader of little squirts!
 Why?
 Because I need the job and a new suit of clothes!